 The BEREC Office premises are located at 14 Zigfrida Annas Meierovica boulevard, Riga, Latvia, on part of 1st, 2nd and 3.5 floor of an historical building.
 The Agency shares the building with several other tenants.
-The BEREC Office rents its premises in accordance with the New Headquarters Agreement68, which has entered in force on 15 June 2021.
-Upon the entry into the force of this Agreement the Seat Agreement signed on 24 February 2011 and the Memorandum of Understanding with the Government of the Republic of Latvia, signed on 30 September 2011 was terminated.
+The BEREC Office rents its premises in accordance with the New Headquarters Agreement80, which entered in force on 15 June 2021.
+Upon the entry into the force of this Agreement the Seat Agreement signed on 24 February 2011 and the Memorandum of Understanding with the Government of the Republic of Latvia, signed on 30 September 2011 were terminated.
 The New Headquarters Agreement governs all arrangements concerning the accommodation to be provided for the BEREC Office in the Republic of Latvia.
-A Service Level Agreement is under preparation in order to ensure the continuity in operation and the smooth functioning of the Agency.
+On 16 June 2022 a BEREC Office and the Government of the Republic of Latvia was signed, which further regulates the relations between the Agency and the host Member State in terms of the rented premises81.

-SURFA CE AREA (in m2) RENTAL CONTRACT [Building Name and type Location Office space non- office Total RENT (€/year) Duration of the contract Туре Breakout clause Y/N Conditions attached to the breakout clause (if applicable) Host country (grant or support) 1 Historical 14 Zigfrida Annas 1.574,30 53,80 m 2 1628,10 98.527,92 70 + Until Premises Yes N/A N.A. building Meierovica m 269 m^2 24.952,90 71 31/07/2028 leasing Contract boulevard, Riga, (additional office (with possibility contract breakable with Latvia space on the 1st of renewal)72 6 month notice floor) T ОТ AL 1.574,30 53,80 m 2 1.628,1 123.480,82 m2 m2
+SUR SURFACE AREA(in m2) RENTAL CONTRACT Building Name and type Location Office space non- office Total RENT (€/year) Duration of the contract Туре Breakout clause Y/N Conditions attached to the breakout clause (if applicable) Host country (grant or support) 1 Historical 14 Zigfrida Annas 1,678.40 m 2 211.30 m 2 1,889.70 m 2 134,935.32 Until Premises Yes N/A N.A. building Meierovica 30/06/2028 leasing Contract boulevard, Riga, contract breakable with Latvia 6 month notice T TAL 1,678.40 m 2 211.30 m 2 1,889.70 m 2 134,935.32